Assembling your view…

 Crunching costs, sorting signals, rendering insights.

 Most comparisons stop at rent.
 We didn't.
-Vancouver stands out as the top-ranked city in this analysis.
-With a cost index of 128 and median income of $76,000, it offers competitive value despite costs slightly above the national median.
+Vancouver has a cost index of 134 — 28 points above the Canada national average of 106.
+Median income is $80,000 with rent at $2,850/month, putting the rent-to-income ratio at 43%.
 This is where the math gets real for actual people.

-On quality of life, Vancouver leads with a composite score of 61/100 — reflecting its safety (65), healthcare (82), and walkability (80) metrics.
+On quality of life, Vancouver scores a composite score of 59/100 — reflecting its safety (65), healthcare (82), and walkability (80) metrics.
 Pair that with the housing data, and the pattern sharpens. affordability and QoL don't always move in the same direction, and Canada is a good example of that tension.

-The country average QoL score is 63/100.
-Vancouver leads with 61/100, reflecting its safety, healthcare access, walkability, and green space.
+The British Columbia region of average QoL score is 57/100.
+Vancouver leads with 59/100, reflecting safety, healthcare access, walkability, and green space.

 Our index is benchmarked to 100 (national median).
 Sub-categories cover housing, food, transport, utilities, and healthcare.
 Data sources include Statistics Canada, CMHC, CRA.